khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Example 2: Quantitative Variable

 Consider daily sales data for a retail store.
 Most days record sales between \$1,000 and \$1,500.
-One day, however, records sales of \$5,000—an outlier that can inflate the average.

-**Graphical Evidence:**
-A box plot of daily sales shows one point (the \$5,000 day) far above the upper whisker.
+One day, however, records sales of \$5,000, which is an outlier that can inflate the average displayed in the box plot of daily sales below, showing  one point (the \$5,000 day) far above the upper whisker.

 ```{python}
 import numpy as np